aboutcode-org/scancode-toolkit/docs/source/cli-reference/help-text-options.rst

                               and including the starting directory.
 Use 0 for no scan depth limit.

-    miscellaneous:
-      --reindex-licenses              Rebuild the license index and exit.

-      --reindex-licenses-for-all-languages
-                                      [EXPERIMENTAL] Rebuild the license index
-                                      including texts all languages (and not only English) and exit.

     documentation:
       -h, --help       Show this message and exit.